radekBednarik/dall-e-generate-images/README.md

 ## Downloaded images

-- these are stored in `./downloaded_images/` folder
+- these are stored in `./downloaded_images/` by default but you can override that.